rOY369/Docs/work/IoT/SOM site testing plan.md

 	- Where resource consumption on avg. is more than x.
 	- Where number of recipes running are at least x.
 	- Where there is a large number of slave devices connected to the controller.
+	- Where there is a large number of watchdog triggers.

 ### Tests